-RuPay is a new card payment system launched to meet RBI’s idea to offer an open-loop, domestic and multilateral system.
+RuPay is a new card payment system launched to meet RBI’s idea to offer an open-loop, domestic, and multilateral system.
 This made it easier for Indian banks and other financial institutions to facilitate and implement electronic payments across the country.

-Unified Payments Interface (UPI) is a system that allows multiple bank accounts to be accessed from a single mobile application developed by recognised and registered companies with the RBI.
+Unified Payments Interface (UPI) is a system that allows multiple bank accounts to be accessed from a single mobile application developed by recognized and registered companies with the RBI.
 Through the introduction of UPI payments, users were allowed to make instant money transfers through their mobile devices round the clock, any day of the year.

-Unique Identification Authority of India (UIDAI) is a regulatory body that is directly responsible for administering and controlling the Aadhar programme in India.
+Unique Identification Authority of India (UIDAI) is a regulatory body that is directly responsible for administering and controlling the Aadhar program in India.
 In reference to the fintech industry, UIDAI provides the rules and framework to govern the use of Aadhar by fintech companies as a process of customer identification and subsequently verified onboarding.

 Fintech regulations in India